jordangomes/my-network/README.md

  3. Click on the "pihole" template you just created and click "Deploy the stack"
  4. Login to EdgeRouter and go to Services>DHCP and delete the DHCP service
  5. Verify you can log into the pihole interface from https://192.168.1.254/admin

+## UniFi Controller Setup
+ 1. In Portainer fold down "App Templates" and click "Custom Templates"
+ 2. Add a custom template called "unifi-controller", add a description and paste the contents of [unifi-controller-compose.yml](unifi-controller-compose.yml) then create the temlate
+ 3. Click on the "unifi-controller" template you just created and click "Deploy the stack"
+ 5. Navigate to https://192.168.1.254:8443 and dismiss the SSL error
+ 6. Follow the prompts to setup the network (make sure to tick "Combine 2 GHz and 5 GHz WiFi Network Names into one")
+ 7. Once the setup is complete go to Settings>System>Application Configuration and turn on "Override Inform Host" and set the Host for inform to "192.168.1.254"
+ 8. Reset the Unifi access point using the pinhole on the bottom